 Working With A Bachelor’s in Healthcare Administration in Minnesota

 Minnesota has a solid career outlook for aspiring health care administrators.
-Between 2012 and 2022, O*Net anticipates a 17% increase in medical management jobs.
-O*Net reports that medical managers in this state earn an average of $88,800 per year.
+Between 2018 and 2028 medical management jobs are projected to increase by 17 percent.
+The US Bureau of Labor Statistics reports that medical managers in this state earn an average of $111,360 per year.